 Unearned security deposits consist of proceeds from securities collected by the Commission where the private self-insurer's obligations have become the responsibility of the Fund.
+Each individual company's balance within this account includes an allocation of interest and investment income earned on the private self-insurer's moneys deposited within the Fund by the Treasurer.
 The portion of a company's collected securities in excess of the company's related claims expense and administrative costs incurred by the Fund, net of any amounts that are reimbursable from excess insurance carriers, is considered unearned by the Fund.
 In accordance with the Fund's security agreements, this excess security may be returned to the company (or its surety) one year after its last claim has been paid, provided the claim application filing period has expired.